syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 }
 {% endhighlight %}

-If we run the above sample with `AppearanceMode` as `OneButton`, the output will appear on iOS device as shown below.
+If the previous sample runs with the `AppearanceMode` as `OneButton`, the output will appear on iOS device as follows.
 ![](GettingStarted_images/AppearanceMode_OneButton.png)

-## Popup with two buttons in the footer
+## Pop-up with two buttons in the footer

-In the below code example we have set `SfPopupLayout.PopupView.AppearanceMode` property as `TwoButton` which displays only AcceptButton in the FooterView.
+In the following code example, the `SfPopupLayout.PopupView.AppearanceMode` property is set as `TwoButton` which displays both Accept button and Decline button in the footer view.

-### Type A:

 {% highlight c# %}